 - Laws vary by state, so you should always check the specific laws for the state where the child resides.

-- In the state of Arizona, for example, people who act as parents to a child are allowed to request visitation of that child even if they weren't married to the child's natural parent.
+- For example, in the state of Arizona, people who act as parents to a child are allowed to request visitation of that child even if they weren't married to the child's natural parent.

 The Ties That Bind